Benin Punitive Expedition

 Knowing your disposition, you would probably have kept detailed record for future generations on that subject (WWW) too.

-There are several issues that I would like to pick a bone with you on:
+Regarding the contents of your book, there are several issues that I would like to pick a bone with you on:

 I used to wonder about how the British were able to successfully invade a country closed to foreigners and which they had never been inside.
 From your book, I found out that some high ranking Itsekiri chiefs provided you with local mappers who knew Benin City very well and they drew you an accurate plan of the place.
 This helped you locate places of interest which you burnt down.
 These included the Queen Mother’s house.

 Did you know that your good guide Owaghi whom you described as very clever was of Benin origin?
 He was betraying his country by showing you the route.
 By England’s standard that action was and still is considered treason.
 As you very well know the punishment across the world for treason at that time was execution.
+Owaghi had he been caught would have faced execution.

 You mentioned on page 13 of your book that Benin was the center of slave trade during the earlier part of your century.
 This is incorrect.
 The Benin kings would never have traded in fellow human beings; they would have believed that some people’s spirits would bring bad luck on their country.
 Do you remember the man who told you that the shape of his head saved him from being sacrificed (i.e. executed)?
 The Benin people believed that his abnormal shaped head would bring bad luck on their country should they execute him so they set him free after his crime of treason (betrayal).
-The Benin people held many such beliefs primarily to protect the weak and the disabled; and considering the number of slaves sold and transported by slavers very few would have met their stringent natural justice repercussion criteria.
+The Benin people held many such beliefs primarily to protect the weak and the disabled; and considering the number of slaves sold and transported by slavers [see estimate here --->] very few would have met their stringent natural justice repercussion criteria.

 This evidence surely shows that the Benin people did not engage in commercial buying and selling of slaves.
 Yes, there was the occasional selling of a handful of domestic slaves but these were not for profit but mainly to oblige their White men friends.
 The farmers needed hands on their farms to grow crops for food and sale and most importantly domestic slaves were part of their households and were cared about.